-The skin-tight flight suit is a bridge too far.
+The form-fitting flight suit is a bridge too far.

 The story opens during World War II with Bogart as an enlisted pilot leading bombing runs and romancing a Red Cross worker played by Eleanor Parker.
-When he's ordered home, Bogart and Parker try to marry but a series of contrivances thwarts their efforts and Bogart leaves.
+When he’s ordered home, Bogart and Parker try to marry, but a series of contrivances thwart their efforts and Bogart leaves.

 Cut to present day where more contrivances see a washed-up Bogart land a test pilot job for an aviation mogul played by Raymond Massey.
 Of course, Parker shows up as Massey’s secretary.
 She’s dating Massey’s chief engineer, played by Richard Whorf.